-Stream RTA Data toggles the collection of RTA data at runtime.
-The default is on if the application is configured to use RTDX.
+Stream RTA Data toggles the collection of RTA data at run-time, which works only if you are using RTDX, which is no longer supported.
 Changing the setting of this toggle affects the setting in all RTA tools.
+See Section 8.4 for more information.

 Toggle Autorefresh Mode is available only when the target is stopped.
 Toggling this icon on causes the RTA tools to collect stop mode data from the target once per target halt.
 Changing the setting of this toggle affects the setting in all RTA tools.
 This mode is on by default.
 Refresh RTA Buffers in Stop Mode is available only when the target is stopped, and only when the Autorefresh Mode toggle is off.
 Clicking this icon causes the RTA tools to collect stop mode data from the target one time.